U-Network/UNetwork/README.md

 # Contributing

-Can I contribute patches to UGCNetwork project?
+Can I contribute patches to UNetwork project?

 Yes!
 Please open a pull request with signed-off commits.
 We appreciate your help!

 You can also send your patches as emails to the developer mailing list.
-Please join the UGCNetwork mailing list or forum and talk to us about it.
+Please join the UNetwork mailing list or forum and talk to us about it.

 Either way, if you don't sign off your patches, we will not accept them.
 This means adding a line that says "Signed-off-by: Name <email>" at the